Strengthen 'The Core'

 In our approach, we create a system within the current system of your organisation.
 This new system design supports your leaders to learn, grow and make a positive impact together by using the three required aspects of a community of practice:

 - Common Domain – being better together through human-centred leadership

 - Community – relationship-based learning through joint activities, discussions, shared experiences, and cultivating connection, care and respect for each other; and

 - Practice – a shared repertoire of tools, mental models, frameworks, and practices which leaders are encouraged, supported, and held accountable for putting into practice.

-Our Leadership Community of Practice programme design:
+Our Community of Leadership Practice design approach: